 There is no going to heaven at death.
 Jesus never taught this.
 It would defeat the purpose of the future great resurrection that Jesus promised all would have.
 (John 5:28-29)

 So, how will those poor in spirit – past, present, and future – receive the kingdom of heaven?

 Well at Matthew 6:10, in what many know as The Lords Prayer, Jesus taught that God’s kingdom will one day in the future come down to the earth.

 Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.

-At Revelation 21:2 we read that after Christs future 1000-year kingdom has come and gone after Satan is released from the Abyss after he establishes his Beast (throne) upon the earth, after The Great Tribulation, after Armageddon, and he (Satan) and everything he establishes on earth in those future days are destroyed, God’s Holy City comes down to the earth from heaven.
+At Revelation 21:2 we read that after Christs’ future 1000-year kingdom has come and gone after Satan is released from the Abyss after he establishes his Beast (throne) upon the earth, after The Great Tribulation, after Armageddon, and he (Satan) and everything he establishes on earth in those future days is destroyed, God’s Holy City comes down to the earth from heaven.

 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.

 This event is thousands of years yet future.
 However, it should be understood that when God’s kingdom comes down to the earth, it simply means that rulership over the earth is from heaven.
 No more man rules over man.
 That God’s kingdom envelops the earth and all who reside on earth will be richly blessed, even given eternal life in it.